-Practicing meditation and mindfulness can relieve anxiety and stress.
+Practising meditation and mindfulness can relieve anxiety and stress.
 These strategies can also reduce the severity of back pain.

 A technique that utilizes electrical sensors to help the mind control body functions has become a popular way to manage back discomfort and other health complaints.